zzzprojects/learn-orm/tutorials/dapper-fluentmap/manual-mapping.md

 When you derive a class from `EntityMap<TEntity>`, the constructor gives you access to the `Map` method, which allows you to specify to which database column should be mapped to a certain property of `TEntity`.

-Similarly, create another class and defined it for `Book` class, as shown below.
+Similarly, create another class and defined mappings for the `Book` class, as shown below.

 ```csharp
 using System;